How Do You Choose Your Airbnb Cleaning Fee in 2026?

 Base Airbnb Cleaning Fee

-The cleaning cost that your cleaners will charge you can vary based on the services provided.
-These days, most cleaning companies cover the actual cleaning as well as taking Airbnb linens off-site for laundering.
-Often, they also include a starter set of consumables such as toiletries, dish soap, coffee, etc. In this post, I share the consumables that we include for each check-in.
-My cleaners take care of all of this as part of their fee.
+The cleaning costs your cleaners charge you can vary depending on the services provided.
+These days, most short-term rental cleaning companies cover the actual cleaning as well as taking Airbnb linens off-site for laundering.
+Often, they also include a starter set of consumables such as toiletries, dish soap, coffee, etc.

 In the following sections, let’s say you have a small condo with a $100 base cleaning fee.
 We will use that as an example.